-The Real Stories education resource for Year 7 - 10 secondary school students includes a series of videos and lessons examining the issues related to young people and skin cancer.
+Suitable for year 7 - 10 students.
+View a series of videos and lessons examining the issues related to young people and skin cancer.
 The activities throughout the resource can be used individually or as part of a comprehensive unit.
-Teachers should note that reference is made to skin cancer throughout the resource and can therefore be upsetting for students.
+Teachers should note that reference is made to skin cancer throughout the resource and can therefore be upsetting for some students.
 The resource addresses the consequences of cancer and shows footage of surgical procedures.
-It is recommended that teachers review the material beforehand to ensure it is suitable for students.
+It is recommended that teachers review the material beforehand to ensure it is suitable for all students.

 ACT secondary schools are encouraged to upload the FREE SunSmart Widget to their school's website.
 The widget not only works as a general reminder to be SunSmart, but it also indicates what time sun protection is required each day along with a daily max temperature and rain forecast for Canberra.